TasumLuke/Research-Analytics-Platform/paper.md

 # Research Applications

-The platform supports chemical property prediction, bioactivity classification, and exploratory data analysis in chemical biology.
+The platform supports prediction based on work data and trained AI, and exploratory data analysis in chemical biology.
 Typical applications include QSAR modeling, compound screening, and comparative analysis of experimental conditions.
 The integrated workflow reduces analysis time and technical barriers for laboratory researchers.

 # Acknowledgements